-Research Projects
+2019-2020 Research Projects:

-Project #1 - Augmentation of existing GPS radio collars in priority herds

-Several research efforts and habitat improvement projects are underway to better understand movement corridors and potential impacts from wildfires and mining activity.
-We seek to purchase up to 80 radio collars to augment existing research NDOW has identified for mule deer and pronghorn using the Brownian Bridge Movement Model approach (Sawyer et al 2014, Horne et al 2007).
-Currently, about 20 GPS collars are deployed on mule deer as part of the Long Canyon Mule Deer monitoring plan in collaboration with BLM and NV Gold Mines.
-Several habitat improvement projects have been planned that are awaiting final NEPA clearances to enhance winter ranges for mule deer including Pinyon-Juniper thinning projects.
+Project #I - Augmentation of existing GPS radio collars in priority herds collars to augment existing research NDOW has identified for mule deer and pronghorn using the Brownian Bridge Movement Model approach (Sawyer et al 2014, Horne et al 2007).
+Currently, about 40 GPS collars are deployed on mule deer as part of the Long Canyon Mule Deer monitoring plan in collaboration with BLM and NV Gold Mines.
+Several habitat projects have been planned that are awaiting final NEPA clearances to enhance winter ranges for mule deer including Pinyon-Juniper thinning projects.
 These data will be used to monitor use of habitat treatments, use of newly constructed wildlife safety crossing structures, and for future refinements to priority corridor delineations.
 Total equipment and capture costs will be \$150,000.